c5-api/api/readme.md

 Installation
 ------------

-To install this addon `cd` into your site's `concrete` directory and run the following command from your console:
+To install this addon `cd` into your site's `packages` directory and run the following command from your console:

 	git clone https://github.com/c5-api/api.git